edalatpour/advent-of-copilot/scripts/episode01.md

 🎄 Avent of Copilot — Episode 1 Script

 “What Is GitHub Copilot?
-And Why Advent of Code Is the Perfect Playground”
+And Why Advent of Code Is the Perfect Playground to learn about it?”

 ---